 - 9.1 Staff, as far as possible, should not use force unless or until another responsible adult is present to support, observe and call for assistance.
 Then staff should always only use the minimum amount of force to achieve the desired effect. - 9.2 Before using reasonable force, staff should, wherever practical tell the pupil to stop misbehaving and communicate in a calm measured manner throughout the incident.
 Staff should not give the impression of acting out of anger or frustration, or to punish a pupil, and should make it clear that physical contact or restraint will stop as soon as it ceases to be necessary. - 9.3 Types of reasonable force used could include: - Passive physical contact resulting from standing between students or staff and students - Active physical contact such as leading a pupil by the arm or hand or ushering a pupil away by placing a hand in the centre of the back - In more extreme circumstances, using appropriate restrictive holds - 9.4 Where there is a high and immediate risk of death or of serious injury, any member of staff would be justified in taking necessary action (consistent with the principle of seeking to use the minimum force required to achieve the desired result).
-Such situations could include

-- preventing a student running off the pavement onto a busy road or preventing a student hitting someone with a dangerous object such as a glass bottle or hammer. - 9.5 Staff should always make every effort to avoid acting in a way that might reasonably be expected to cause injury.
-However, in the most extreme circumstances it may not always be possible to avoid injuring a student. - 9.6 Staff should always avoid touching or restraining a student in a way that could be interpreted as sexually inappropriate.
+Such situations could include preventing a student running off the pavement onto a busy road or preventing a student hitting someone with a dangerous object such as a glass bottle or hammer.

+- 9.5 Staff should always make every effort to avoid acting in a way that might reasonably be expected to cause injury.
+However, in the most extreme circumstances it may not always be possible to avoid injuring a student. - 9.6 TMET's chosen trainer of positive handling is Team Teach ltd. "Team Teach techniques seek to avoid injury to the service user, but it is possible that bruising or scratching may occur accidentally, and these are not to be seen necessarily as a failure of professional technique, but a regrettable and infrequent 'side-effect' of ensuring that the service user remains safe." - 9.7 Staff should always avoid touching or restraining a student in a way that could be interpreted as sexually inappropriate.

-Power to search pupils without consent
+10 Power to search pupils without consent

-- 10.1 In addition to the general power to use reasonable force described above, headteachers and authorised staff can use such force as is reasonable given the circumstances to conduct a search for the following "prohibited items":
+- 10.1 In addition to the general power to use reasonable force described above, headteachers and authorised staff can use such force as is reasonable given the circumstances to conduct a search for the following "prohibited items" :

 - knives and weapons

 - alcohol

 - illegal drugs

 - stolen items

 - tobacco and cigarette papers

 - fireworks

 - pornographic images

 - any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property.

 - 10.2 Force cannot be used to search for items banned under the school rules.

+- 10.3 See 'Search, Screening and Confiscation Policy' for further guidance.

-Staff Training
+11 Staff Training

-- 11.1 The Special Educational Needs Co-ordinator (SENDco) will also make individual risk assessments available to staff where it is known that force is more likely to be necessary to restrain a particular student, such as a student whose SEN and/or disability is associated with extreme behaviour.
-Appropriate training will be given to the necessary staff working with these students on a regular basis, and College staff will be notified about procedures in place. - 11.2 Some key members of Inclusion staff and at least one member of SLT within each school and College will be trained and regularly updated in the use of positive handling.
-Usually the staff are those most likely to find themselves in a situation that may require the use of reasonable force and are therefore trained to do this correctly and in a lawful manner.
+11.1 The Special Educational Needs Co-ordinator (SENDco) will also make individual risk assessments available to staff where it is known that force is more likely to be necessary to restrain a particular student, such as a student whose SEND and/or disability is associated with extreme behaviour.
+Appropriate training will be given to the necessary staff working with these students on a regular basis.